Find the best cameras for travel from families who travel with kids.

 As an avid photographer, I love spending time lost in other travel photographs from around the globe.
 Mix in some happy children exploring the world and I think you have the perfect image.

-Trying to decide what camera to use for family travel can be confusing with so many options available these days.
+Trying to decide what camera to use for family travel can be confusing with so many options available these days for photography equipment.